Advanced Integration

 Section titled “Installation”npm install vue-stripe @stripe/stripe-js

-Checkout provider
+Elements provider

-Section titled “Checkout provider”The CheckoutProvider
+Section titled “Elements provider”The Elements

 provider allows you to use Element components and access the Stripe object in any nested component.
+Render an Elements

 <script setup>import { loadStripe } from '@stripe/stripe-js'import { Elements } from 'vue-stripe'